DandyDev01/Clone---Tetris/README.md

 Small clone of the Tetris game.

-to build, use the Unity Engine build tools for Windows.
+To build, use the Unity Engine build tools for Windows.